corigami/FEND-feedreader-testing/README.md

 b) The Menu -  Checks that Menu opens and closes properly and that it is hidden by default

+c) Initial Entries - Tests that the feed reader loads entries properly.

-c) Initial Entries - Tests to see that RSS feeds load asyncronously and that the display changes when a user selects a different feed.
+d) New Feed Selection - Tests to see that RSS feeds load asyncronously and that the display changes when a user selects a different feed.

 3 - Future Capabily
 ---------------------------------